Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-\begin{remark} As Jo\"el Riou observed (private communication), although the definition, existence and uniqueness of potential dualizing complexes are only stated for the coefficient ring $R=\Z/n\Z$ in \cite[2.1.2, 5.1.1]{Riou}, they can be extended to any Noetherian ring $R'$ over $R$.
-In fact, if $\delta$ is a dimension function of an excellent $\Z[1/n]$-scheme $X$ and $K_R$ is a potential dualizing complex for $(X,\delta)$ relative to $R$, then $K_{R'}=K_R\overset{\r{L}}{\otimes}_R R'$ is a potential dualizing complex for $(X,\delta)$ relative to $R'$ by the projection formula $\r{R}\Gamma_x(K_R)\overset{\r{L}}{\otimes}_R R'\simeq \r{R}\Gamma_x(K_R\overset{\r{L}}{\otimes}_R R')$, where $x$ is a geometric point of~$X$.
-The formula follows from the fact that the punctured strict localization of $X$ at $x$ has finite cohomological dimension \cite[1.4]{Ill}.
-Moreover, by the theorem of local biduality \cite[6.1.1, 7.1.2]{Riou}, $K_{R'}$ is a dualizing complex for $\rD^{\r{b}}_{\cons}(X_{\et},R')$ in the sense of \cite[7.1.1]{Riou} as long as $R'$ is Gorenstein of dimension 0. \end{remark}
+\begin{remark} As Jo\"el Riou observed (private communication), although the definition, existence and uniqueness of potential dualizing complexes are only stated for the coefficient ring $R=\dZ/n\dZ$ in \cite{TG}*{Expos\'{e} XVII, D\'{e}finition 2.1.2, Th\'{e}or\`{e}me 5.1.1}, they can be extended to any Noetherian ring $R'$ over $R$.
+In fact, if $\delta$ is a dimension function of an excellent $\dZ[1/n]$-scheme $X$ and $K_R$ is a potential dualizing complex for $(X,\delta)$ relative to $R$, then $K_{R'}=K_R\overset{\rL}{\otimes}_R R'$ is a potential dualizing complex for $(X,\delta)$ relative to $R'$ by the projection formula $\rR\Gamma_x(K_R)\overset{\rL}{\otimes}_RR'\simeq\rR\Gamma_x(K_R\overset{\rL}{\otimes}_RR')$, where $x$ is a geometric point of $X$.
+The formula follows from the fact that the punctured strict localization of $X$ at $x$ has finite cohomological dimension \cite{TG}*{Expos\'{e} XVIII-A, Corollary 1.4}.
+Moreover, by the theorem of local biduality \cite{TG}*{Expos\'{e} XVII, Th\'{e}or\`{e}mes 6.1.1, 7.1.2}, $K_{R'}$ is a dualizing complex for $\rD^\rb_\cons(X_{\et},R')$ in the sense of \cite{TG}*{Expos\'{e} XVII, D\'{e}finition 7.1.1} as long as $R'$ is Gorenstein of dimension 0. \end{remark}